 As the petals fall off, the center florets dry up and the seed kernels begin to swell in the disks, carefully climb a stepladder and cover your flower head with a mesh onion bag or loose burlap or paper bag.
 This keeps marauding birds from robbing your seeds so that the heads look perfect and complete when you are ready to show them off to friends or proudly display them on their long stalks at your local county fair.
 Cut the stalks at the base when the ripened seeds develop a hard shell.
 If you plan to preserve them for your bird feeder, wait until the seeds are completely dry; then remove them by hand or by rubbing them over wire mesh into a basket.
 Store in tightly closed containers to keep rodents away.

 Giant Fun for All Ages

 Growing giant Sunzilla sunflowers is a great way for getting children inspired to enjoy the garden.
 The seeds, which make tasty snacks for songbirds, are large and easy to handle.
 Like Jack's beanstalk, the plants grow quickly skyward, and the flower heads look cheerful and lion-like.
 Tall sunflowers can be planted in formation: as forests, playhouses or teepees.
 You can even grow colorful vines like scarlet runner beans up the stalks if you give the sunflowers several weeks head start.
 It's easy to get children involved in the excitement of watching how tall a family sunflower grows each day, or let them compete on their own!
 I plan to give seeds to several neighbors, and compare stalks at the end of the season!

 Want more sunflower tips?
-How To Grow Summer Long Sunflowers
+How To Grow Giant Sunflowers